January - March 2024

 - Life goes on.

-Each event requires an hour and forty-five minutes with each school.
-This includes a twenty-minute pre-show interaction, sixty-five minute performance, and a twenty-minute talkback with the touring company.
+Each event requires an hour and thirty-five minutes with each school.
+This includes a 15-minute pre-show interaction, sixty-five minute performance, and a 15-minute talkback with the touring company.
 We can usually accommodate more than one performance a day at a school or venue.

 Booking the Tour